Climate and Supply Engineering

 The application portal opens on 1 February every year.

 Deadline for international applicants is 15 March at 12 noon.
-Find deadlines for Danish applicants here.
+Find deadlines for Danish applicants here

 Available study places

 All available study places will be published on 28 July here.
-In 2024, however, 28 July is on a Sunday, so this year available study places will be published on 26 July.

 • Whether you need to pay tuition fee or not depends on several criteria.
 For further information, go to the Tuition Fees page